Anpal1986/car-game/README.md

 ##### Player:

-Uning your keyboard:
+Using your keyboard:
 * Pressing ->(right arrow) moves the player to the right
 * Pressing <-(left arrow) moves the player to the left
-* Pressing the up/down arrow moves the player up or down
+* Pressing up/down arrow moves the player up or down

 ##### Background: